kubernetes-sigs/gateway-api-inference-extension/site-src/contributing/docs.md

 1. Check out the main or release branch.
 2. Make changes to the markdown files in the `site-src` directory.
-3. Run `make docs` to build the docs and push the changes to the `gh-pages` branch.
+3. Run `make docs` to build the docs and push the changes to the `docs` branch.
 4. Netlify gets triggered automatically and publishes the changes to the website.

 ### Manual versioning